 - In Bowser's Kingdom episode 8, Steve the Piranha Plant fell in love with a Dino Rhino (with a bow and lipstick).
 The Dino Piranha was the resulting lovechild.

-- In the episode Typomaniac Vol. 1 of Starters, Chikoria thinks that Chespin and Fenniken are dating and begin to laugh at them for that.
+- In the episode Typomaniac Vol. 1 of Starters, Chikorita thinks that Chespin and Fenniken are dating, and begins to laugh at them for that.